The page has been translated by Gen AI.

 To use Kubernetes Engine, you need at least read permissions for VPC, VPC Subnet, Security Group, FileStorage, and Virtual Server.

-Even without create/delete permissions, Security Group and Virtual Server are created/deleted by Kubernetes Engine for lifecycle management purposes, and the creator/modifier is indicated as System.
+Even without create/delete permissions, Security Group and Virtual Server are created/deleted by Kubernetes Engine for lifecycle management purposes, and the creator/modifier is recorded as System.

-If there is a version that can be upgraded from the cluster’s Kubernetes version, you can perform the upgrade on the Cluster Details page.
+If there is a version available for upgrade from the cluster’s Kubernetes version, you can perform the upgrade on the Cluster Details page.

 Reference

-• Check that all node pool versions in the cluster are the same version as the cluster
+• Verify that all node pool versions in the cluster match the cluster version.

-• Check if automatic scaling/downsizing of all node pools in the cluster and node auto-recovery feature are disabled
+• Check whether automatic scaling (up/down) of all node pools in the cluster and the node auto-recovery feature are disabled.

-• After upgrading the cluster, proceed with the node pool upgrade.
-The control plane and node pool upgrades of the Kubernetes cluster are performed separately.
+• After upgrading the cluster, proceed with the node pool upgrade. * The control plane and node pool upgrades of a Kubernetes cluster are performed separately.

 • You can upgrade only one minor version at a time.